As I Walked Out One Morning

 Along the railway arches I heard a lover sing:

 The initial lines establish a sense of peace and serenity.
 The "cool air" and the "lover's sing" evoke a romantic atmosphere, suggesting a world filled with beauty and harmony.
-However, this idyllic setting is quickly juxtaposed with the stark reality that will unfold as the poem progresses.
+On the flip side, this idyllic setting is quickly juxtaposed with the stark reality that will unfold as the poem progresses.
 The railway arches, while seemingly ordinary, hint at the industrial and potentially impersonal forces that are beginning to impinge on the speaker's consciousness.

 The lover’s song, initially a source of comfort and beauty, becomes a focal point for the poem’s exploration of romantic ideals.
 The speaker is drawn to the song, captivated by its passionate declaration of love.
 This attraction represents the allure of idealized love, a concept that will be challenged as the poem unfolds.